tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 permissioned database of the following information:

 * Unique identities that can be grouped by tags.
 * Queryable queues of MLS Key Packages indexed by identity, protocol version, cipher suite, custom labels.
 * MLS Group proposals, commits, welcome messages and ratchet trees indexed by epoch.

 ## Identity Providers

-An identity provider helps ensure a consistent AS behavior between federating MLS applications.
+An identity provider helps ensure a consistent AS behavior between federating LS applications.
 Internally an identity provider MUST implement the following set of functionality.

 * Declare support for a specific set of MLS credential types.
-* Validate a credential given a public key that is stored along side that credential in an MLS Leaf and a timestamp that can be used to determine validity of credentials that may expire (Ex.
-X509 Certificate credentials).
+* Validate an identity based on its public key, credential, the current set of group context extensions, and opaque application context.
+If validation is done in the context of a commit, group context extensions MUST include any changes due to a GroupContextExtensions proposal.
-* Uniquely identify a Leaf based on its identity to ensure that the same identity is not added to a MLS group multiple times.
+* Uniquely identify a client based on its identity to ensure that the same identity is not added to a MLS group multiple times.
-* Uniquely identity the entity that controls a specific leaf.
-* Determine if an identity is controlled by the same entity as another identity.
+* Determine if one identity is a valid successor of another in order to verify if an Update proposal, or a remove proposal within an external commit should be allowed.
+Unless otherwise specified, a client is a valid successor of another client if their client identifiers are equal.

 An example interface of an identity provider is as follows: